Hexilee/async-io-demo/README.md

 Connection closed by foreign host.
 ```

 You can look up source code by yourself if you are interested in it.
-Next let's talk about the deficiencies of this solution.

-The first deficiency I found is, I cannot use `try` in `Future::poll`, which may result in "match hell" when I implement this `trait`.
-I hope there can be a nice solution in future (eg. implement `Try` for `task::Poll<Result<R, E>>`).

-The second deficiency is, we have to construct  `Waker`  from a `NonNull pointer` of `UnsafeWaker`.
-Of course I can understand the rust team may have token many factors such as performance into their consideration, however, when implementing `UnsafeWaker` by `mio::SetReadiness`, `clone` can be derived and `NonNull` can be unnecessary.
-I hope there will be another safer alternative because it caused some non-pointer error when I write this project.